nunoonu/interview/README.md

     updated_at timestamptz NOT null
 );

-create trigger set_comment_insert
+CREATE TRIGGER set_comment_insert
-before insert on comment
+BEFORE INSERT on comment
-for each row
+FOR EACH ROW
-execute procedure trigger_insert_timestamp();
+EXECUTE PROCEDURE trigger_insert_timestamp();

-create trigger set_comment_update
+CREATE TRIGGER set_comment_update
-before update on comment
+BEFORE UPDATE on comment
-for each row
+FOR EACH ROW
-execute procedure trigger_update_timestamp();
+EXECUTE PROCEDURE trigger_update_timestamp();